Loading...

 From pre-arrival planning to settling in - one point of contact for your entire move

-Poland is 40-60% cheaper than Western Europe overall.
-Services, food, and rent are very affordable.
-Electronics and cars cost about the same as anywhere in the EU.
+Poland is still 35-55% cheaper than Western Europe overall, though prices have crept up since 2023 due to inflation.
+Services, food and rent remain very affordable by EU standards.
+Electronics, fuel and cars cost roughly the same as anywhere in the EU.

-Tourist city, beautiful but pricey, lots of expats
+Tourist hub, beautiful but pricey, large expat scene

 Great for students and young professionals